 We flew to Milan the night of Thursday November 8th and stayed there for the evening.
 We only had enough time to sleep and head out to Lavento where we stayed the next day.
 It was a 3 hour train ride and was the first village just outside Cinque Terre.
 Upon arrival we heard about the crazy labyrinth

 that lay within the forests.
 Unfortunately that didn't fit into our itinerary but I will most DEFINITELY come back to this!
-Instead we just adventured around the town and walked
+Instead we just adventured around the town and walked the old railway

 Levanto, Cinque Terre, Italy Tunnel

 The next night we stayed in Monarolla and went from town to town inside Cinque Terre.
 We had all intentions of hiking the mountain trek trails but once we went to purchase our Cinque Terre pass we were informed they were closed for the season.
 This somewhat made out decisions easier as the weather for the day was supposed to be very rainy and we didn't have all that much time in the area.
 Instead we just train hopped between the villages and explored among them.
 We ended up missing out on Corniglia due to limited daylight.
 At this point it was getting dark around 5pm and we just didn't have the time.

 We also found out once we arrived that the Via dell'Amore was closed